 We have traditionally gotten mini-donuts at the Village Pavilion.
 However, in 2018 they had a long delay (we waited 25 minutes and still did not have our donuts before switching to cookies).
 This year we decided to stick to cookies and hot chocolate at the Washington Boulevard Hot Chocolate Stand.
 I was hoping to buy the s’mores kit but it was the end of the evening and they were sold out.

 5 – Take Advantage of Freebies

 Yes, there are a few freebies at Holiday Nights.

 The Print Shop makes prints and gives them away.
 This is a great souvenir.
-We have the print from 2015 framed.
-I am going to buy frames for the 2017 & 2018 prints.
+We have the prints from 2015, 2017, and 2018 framed.
+I still need to get frames for this year’s print.

 Model T rides are free during Holiday Nights.
 The line does get long, so I suggest arriving early and doing the ride first.
-We rode a Model T two years ago.
+We rode a Model T a few years ago.